turborium/GDD/README.md

 - If the Сlass has only one method - it's garbage, use a regular function.
 - Use manual testing where you can do without Auto Tests.
 - ALWAYS manually test the View.
 Autotests will not find real problems and regressions here.
+- When a Cool Architecture Mentor comes to your old project, give him the INITIAL business requirements and ask him to sketch out the architecture.
+Buy a popcorn.
+Then show the CURRENT business requirements, and ask to see how they relate to its architecture.
+Yummy.
 - If someone who offers a Cool New Approach, sells books, speaks at paid conferences, or receives donations - think about it.
 I accept donations.
 Think.

 # Концепция